chocolatey/choco-wiki/QuickDeployment/QuickDeploymentClientSetup.md

   This is only in the scope of this process and not permanent.
 * Calls Client setup script from the QDE environment (see below for what it does).

+> :warning: **WARNING**
+>
-> :warning: **WARNING**: If your clients are air-gapped or you have changed the host name, you will need to find a different means to import the QDE Certificate.
+> If your clients are air-gapped or you have changed the host name, you will need to find a different means to import the QDE Certificate.
+>
 > Please reach out to support for options.

 The `ClientSetup.ps1` script will: